OpenAI (PII Redaction Guardrails)

 class InferenceRequest(BaseModel):

-prompt: str = Field(..., description="User prompt text.")
+prompt: str = Field(..., description="User prompt text (will be sent to policy).")

 model: str = Field(default="gpt-4o-mini")